valentynkt/BackendGarden/content/notes/SQL Advanced Features.md

 > [!warning] Refreshing Materialized View
 > Remember to refresh it using a correct syntax.
-> For example in SQL Server you should use next syntax:
+> For example in [[Relational Databases|SQL]] Server you should use next syntax:
 > `UPDATE STATISTICS your_view_name;`

-These examples underscore the distinct functionalities and suitable scenarios for using scalar functions, inline table-valued functions, stored procedures, and views in SQL database operations.
-Each has its strengths and specific use cases, making them indispensable tools in the SQL developer's toolkit.
+These examples underscore the distinct functionalities and suitable scenarios for using scalar functions, inline table-valued functions, stored procedures, and views in [[Relational Databases|SQL]] database operations.
+Each has its strengths and specific use cases, making them indispensable tools in the [[Relational Databases|SQL]] developer's toolkit.
 ## Summary

 > [!summary]
-> Scalar functions, inline table-valued functions, stored procedures, and views are essential SQL features that enhance database functionality and efficiency.
+> Scalar functions, inline table-valued functions, stored procedures, and views are essential [[Relational Databases|SQL]] features that enhance database functionality and efficiency.
 Each serves different purposes from simple calculations and data retrieval to complex business logic execution and data presentation, enabling developers to choose the right tool for their specific needs.
 Understanding these features and their appropriate applications can significantly streamline database operations and data management.

 # References